 - To support sales activities and provide direct marketing communications to you if you have consented to receive such communications.

-- To help us improve our Websites.
+- To help us improve Our Websites.

-- To protect the security of our Websites.
+- To protect the security of Our Websites.

 Our Websites use the following categories of cookies:

-- Required / Strictly Necessary Cookies: Required cookies are necessary for the operation, maintenance and/or security of our Websites.
+- Required / Strictly Necessary Cookies: Required cookies are necessary for the operation, maintenance and/or security of Our Websites.

 - Advertising Cookies: These cookies are used to deliver advertising more relevant to you and your interests.
-They are also used to limit the number of times you see a certain advertisement as well as help measure the effectiveness of the advertising campaigns.
+They are also used to limit the number of times you see a certain advertisement as well as to help measure the effectiveness of the advertising campaigns.
 They are usually placed by third-party advertising networks with our permission.
 They remember that you have visited a website and may share this information with other organizations such as advertisers.

-Two types of cookies may be used on our Websites: session cookies (which are temporary cookies that remain in the cookie file of your browser until you leave the site) and persistent cookies (which remain in the cookie file of your browser for longer, typically two days, though the time period will depend on the lifetime of the specific cookie).
+Two types of cookies may be used on Our Websites: session cookies (which are temporary cookies that remain in the cookie file of your browser until you leave the site) and persistent cookies (which remain in the cookie file of your browser for longer, typically two days, though the time period will depend on the lifetime of the specific cookie).